-After being part of the Yukon Quest I arrived in Whitehorse slightly earlier than I had planned.
-I have never had any problem entertaining myself while travelling, but to be honest, being that it was winter, I was a bit worried I would look around town in a day and wonder ‘what next now’.
+After being part of the Yukon Quest, I arrived in Whitehorse slightly earlier than I had planned.
+I have never had any problem entertaining myself while travelling, but to be honest, being that it was winter, I was a bit worried I would look around town in a day and wonder ‘what now?’
 Oh how I was wrong!
-Without knowing it, I had arrived just in time for the Rendezvous Sourdough festival.
+Without knowing it, I had arrived just in time for Whitehorse’s Rendezvous Sourdough festival.

 the sourdough festival

 Whitehorse’s locals have been celebrating winter since 1945 with a week-long carnival, now known as the Rendezvous Sourdough festival.
-A great way to get people out and about in winter, there were so many activities happening all over town that it was difficult to attend to all of them.
-There were dog sled races, hockey tournaments, a dog sled pulling competition (a single dog would try to pull as much weight as possible on a sled), a hairy leg contest for women and ‘Chainsaw Chuck’ just to name a few.
+It is a great way to get people out and about in winter.
+There are so many activities happening all over town that is difficult to attend to all of them.
+The year I visited, there were dog sled races, hockey tournaments, a dog sled pulling competition (a single dog would try to pull as much weight as possible on a sled), a hairy leg contest for women and ‘Chainsaw Chuck’ just to name a few.
 Sourdough pancakes for breakfast were also on offer, to get you prepared for the day ahead.

 a walk around whitehorse

 On my first morning, I went on a short stroll to visit the town and the area.
 Walking along the frozen Yukon river eventually brought me to the S.S.
 Klondike.
-The steamboat was one of the transportation vessels used during gold rush between Whitehorse and Dawson City.
+The steamboat was one of the transportation vessels used to ferry people up to Dawson City before the highway was built.
 Unfortunately, it was closed that day.

 Below is a bust of Jack London, well known for ”The Call of the Wild.”
 And yes, it was so cold even Jack needed a toque and a scarf.

 squirrels, snow carving and soughdough sam